 10th–9th centuries BCE

-The Romans finally relinquish sovereignty over their former province Noricum.
+The Romans finally relinquish sovereignty over their former province of Noricum.
 In the confusion of the following mass migration, most vineyards in Austria fall into a state of dilapidation.

-Emperor Charlemagne issues his ‘Capitulare de Villis’ (a text guiding administration of the royal estates) in which among other precepts offers detailed instructions about cultivation of the vine, winemaking and legal matters pertaining to wine.
-Over the course of Carolingian colonisation, viticulture in the eastern reaches of the Frankisch empire is encouraged and promoted: among other elements, a vineyard cadastre was introduced, along with an evaluation and guide to betterment regarding the multiplicity of grape varieties.
+Emperor Charlemagne issues his Capitulare de Villis (a text guiding administration of the royal estates), which offers detailed instructions about viticulture, wine-making and legal matters pertaining to wine, amongst other points.
+Over the course of Carolingian colonisation, viticulture is encouraged and promoted in the eastern reaches of Francia.
+Amongst other elements, a vineyard register was introduced, along with an evaluation and assessment of the many grape varieties.

 Viticulture endures setbacks caused by incursions of the Magyars.

 The Cistercian monks bring Burgundian wine culture to Austria via Heiligenkreuz Abbey and the nearby cloister Freigut Thallern, located in today’s Thermenregion.
 Along the Danube River, it was primarily the Bavarian bishoprics and abbeys that started to undertake the clearing and cultivation of river valleys, including establishing terracing in the Wachau.
 At this point, monasteries such as the Niedertaltaich, Herreiden, Tegernsee and Metten abbeys in Bavaria also cultivated vineyards, as well as the archbishoprics of Regensberg, Passau and Freising, and the Archbishop of Salzburg.
 To this day, they still own modest plots of vines.